-Land and building additions during the year (included in tangible fixed assets and investment properties) totalled £1.91m (2018: £7.27m) which included £250k of work carried out on the development of St Martins Lodge (our 28 bed accommodation facility).
-There was also £1.05m spent on the refurbishment of 6-8 St Martins, the property being used for The Community of the Tree of Life, and £370k on the purchase of one DBF property.
+Land and building additions during the year (included in tangible fixed assets and investment properties) totalled £157k (2019: £1.91m) which included £60k being the final retention monies due on the development of St Martins Lodge (our 28 bed accommodation facility - £32k), and on 6-8 St Martins, the property being used for The Community of the Tree of Life (£28k).
 The balance of funds were spent improving and refurbishing the current stock of LDBF properties.